gcraig/gcraig.github.io/about.md

 ### More Information

-A passionate electronics/softwar developer, calligraphy/fountain pen fanatic, aspiring poet/painter/writer, contributer to the cochlear implant community and amateur astronomer.
+A passionate electronics/software developer, calligraphy/fountain pen fanatic, aspiring poet/painter/writer, contributor to the cochlear implant community and amateur astronomer.
 Let's see how this turns out.
 Strange days will follow.

 ### Contact me